-With a single camera, not all the parameters in (X, Y, Z, T_x, T_z) are extractable from the target vehicle.
-What we can obtain are the image properties of the objects.
+In real-time vehicle detection, not all the parameters in (X, Y, Z, T_x, T_z) are extractable from the target vehicle.
+What we can obtain are only the image properties of the objects of interest.
 We therefore need a probability model to describe the image properties such as its position (x, y) and velocity (u, v) on the target.
 It is clear from Eqs.
-1, 3 that u is determined from X, Z, T_x, T_z and v is determined from Y, Z, T_z , respectively.
-Using the positions and velocities in the 3D space, we can now map both background and vehicle probabilities into the camera space (x, y, u, v) in terms of probability p(x, y, u, v).
-Further, we examine the probability distributions in their subspaces (x, u) and (y, v) separately, in order to classify collision in real time.
+1, 3, 4 that u is determined from X, Z, T_x, T_z and v is determined from Y, Z, T_z , respectively.
+Using positions and velocities in the 3D space, we can now map both background and vehicle probabilities into the camera space (x, y, u, v) in terms of probability p(x, y, u, v).
+Further, we will examine the probability distributions in their subspaces (x, u) and (y, v) separately, because a four dimensional space is not easy to classify in real time collision computation.